codebar/tutorials/python/lesson1/tutorial.md

     8 * 4
     9 / 3

-Now try a few more to see what you get.
+Now try a few more to see what results you get.

 Let's see what happens when you divide 14 by 4.
 Notice the remainder is chopped off.
 We can use the *modulus* operator, `%`, to get the remainder instead.
 Try `14 % 4` and see.